NiftyXXL/nodebb-plugin-import-mybbex/README.md

 nodebb-plugin-import-vbulletin
 ==========================

-A vbulletin to NodeBB exporter based on nodebb-plugin-import-ubb, which just provides an API for [nodebb-plugin-import](https://github.com/akhoury/nodebb-plugin-import) to use.
+A mybb to NodeBB exporter based on nodebb-plugin-import-vbulletin, which just provides an API for [nodebb-plugin-import](https://github.com/akhoury/nodebb-plugin-import) to use.

 ### Credits